-While women comprise about 39% of the total Filipino workforce, in recent years a large number of them have moved abroad to work as laborers or domestic assistants.
+In 2023 women have a 50% participation rate in the Filipino workforce, but in recent years a large number of them have moved abroad to work as laborers or domestic assistants.
 Filipino women are traditionally responsible for childcare and managing the home and family finances (see Family and Kinship).
 As an indication of the woman's role as financial manager, a groom typically will give his bride a symbolic coin during the wedding ceremony as a symbol of that role.